 Modern Adaptations

 Fast-food counters supply paper chopstick sleeves instead of ceramic rests, and city cafés may allow quiet solo dining.
-Still, observing core practices—gratitude, tidy chopstick use, modest volume—earns warm smiles anywhere in Japan.
+Still, observing core practices, such as gratitude, tidy chopstick use, and modest volume, earns warm smiles anywhere in Japan.

 Key Takeaways

 Respect, restraint, and quiet appreciation are the heart of Japanese table manners.
-Practise them, and each meal becomes a bridge to deeper cultural understanding rather than accidental offence.
+Practise these, and each meal becomes a bridge to deeper cultural understanding, rather than accidental offence.